fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

 Secondly, having the `width` attribute can be problematic when the image is one which we explicitly want to be full-container-width, for example the featured image in a blog post.
 The problem arises when the `width` attribute value provided is less than the containing element’s current width.
 If the only CSS you have on your image is `max-width:100%` then the image will simply use its `width` attribute value and will be narrower than its parent.
 One approach might be to always use a sufficiently high `width` value but that feels a tad brittle; I’d rather employ a solution that is more explicit and decisive.

-To solve both of the above challenges, we can apply some CSS.
+To solve both of the above challenges, we can apply some additional CSS.

 <figure>